animal-tree/Writing-stuff/Stuff77-Opposing-views-new-draft.md

 ### Recap

 To recap, the net effect of the University of Rochester healing system was not just extremely negative, but there was no positive effect.
 I lost all of my hair, including eyebrows and eyelashes — as a 5'5" 110lb guy with social anxiety, at best I look like the kid Aang from Avatar the Last Airbender (speaking of, the University of Rochester healing system realistically can do all of this to kids too, like Mobi who I met in the hospital) — and was benzo-brain damaged, coerced terrifyingly to suffer severe cognitive decline, seizure-like shaking, and enormous pain comparable to perpetual burning alive (in literal fire, in literal warzone, because those neurochemical activity are much the same experience of suffering internally even modified of the external precise details that validate that agony), every day, every night (usually unable to fall asleep as a result), for more than a year, independent of any prior issues I had before coming to my doctors, and these drugs that my so-called "healers" prescribed.

+To be clear, university-hospital, university-employed psychiatrists, and university-employed outpatient doctor.
+Still, from the beginning, university-mediated interventions.

 Note: I would likely not have been in there, and none of this would have happened, if not for the original malpractice.